majdeldin7/90DaysOfDevOps/main/day03/README.md

-Day 3 Task: Basic Linux Commands
+## Day 03 - Basic Linux Commands :

-Task: What is the linux command to
+Task : What is the linux command to :

 1. To view what's written in a file.
 2. To change the access permissions of files.